 Technical Areas of Research and Consulting:

-- Quantitative medical imaging (e.g. Computerized Tomography and optical images)
+- Quantitative medical imaging (e.g. tomography-based CT)

 - Functional data analysis and statistics

 - Collaborative research, applications of statistics to materials science, physical sciences, biosciences and information technology

 - Institute of Mathematical Statistics, Life Member

 - Society for Industrial and Applied Mathematics, Member

 - 1999-2001: Research Scientist, MathSoft/Insightful Inc., Seattle, Washington.

 - 1997-1998: Visiting Assistant Professor, Department of Mathematics, HKUST, Hong Kong, PRC